When you tread water, you move your arms and legs to keep your body upright and your head above water.

-This article will demonstrate two different ways of treading water, a popular style and then my personal style.
+The following video shows you two different ways of treading water: a popular style and my personal style.

-1) To scull water, you basically lift your arms sideways at shoulder level and then sweep your hands forward and backward against the water.
+1) To scull water, raise your arms sideways to shoulder height and then move your arms forward and back, pushing against the water with your hands.

-The pressure of your arms and hands against the water creates some vertical lift that keeps your body afloat.
+The pressure your arms and hands exert on the water creates some buoyancy that keeps your body afloat.

-2) The flutter kick also provides some lift that helps you to keep your body afloat.
+The flutter kick also provides some buoyancy, which helps keep the body afloat.

-I learned how to tread water as a child, and I don’t remember if we were given precise instructions on what we should do with our arms and hands.
+I learned how to tread water as a child, and I don’t remember if I learned this technique on my own or if it was taught by an instructor.

-1) My arms are angled at about 90°, with my forearms horizontal and pointing forward, my palms turned downward and my elbows close to the body.
+1) I angle my arms at about 90°, with my forearms horizontal and pointing forward, my palms turned downward, and my elbows close to the body.

-What I basically do is to push the water down with circular movements.
+What I basically do is push the water down with circular movements.

 3) My feet also do a circular kind of movement that is similar to the breaststroke kick.
 The initial position is with my knees bent and my feet in their natural resting position.